craigburke/angular-template-asset-pipeline/README.md

 	runtime ":angular-template-asset-pipeline:2.0.4"
 }
 ```
-*Note: If you're not yet using Asset Pipeline 2.0+, then you can use version 1.4.2 of this plugin.*
+*Note: If you're not yet using Asset Pipeline 2.0+, then you can use version 1.4.2 of the plugin.*

 ## How it works